wp-blocks/cf7-antispam/README.md

 # Contact Form 7 - Antispam
-A trustworthy antispam plugin for Contact Form 7 a WordPress, simple but effective!
+A trustworthy anti-spam plugin for Contact Form 7 a WordPress, simple but effective!
-Contact Form 7 Antispam without boring you with configurations, filters out spam-bots with an auto-learning ai mechanism.
+AntiSpam for Contact Form 7 without boring you with configurations, filters out spam-bots with an auto-learning ai mechanism.

 A copy of the plugin package is downloadable from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/cf7-antispam/).